One of the most common questions we get asked is "How tall do you have to be to dunk a basketball on a 10 foot rim?"

 Measure your standing reach today!
 Maybe you do!

-If not you will just have to jump higher with jump specific training.
+If not you will just have to learn how to jump higher.

 Step 2: Measure Your Vertical Jump